 About the Photographer

-Okay, so this is the bit I’m not so excited about.
 I really want this site to be about the landscape and the way it has been created, sculpted by the elements over time.
 I am merely a passing observer, an appreciator of what has happened before.
 The order of historical events that has made planet Earth as it is today is truly mind blowing.
-However, the part I am focussing on (no pun intended) is our wee corner of our wee Scotland.
-One of the world`s gemstones.
+However, the part I am focusing on (no pun intended) is our wee corner of Scotland.
+One of the world`s gems.
 A land with so much variety in such a small chunk of space.

-Oh, I better mention my other job as a carpenter; this was very useful when refurbishing the old village hall in Boat of Garten where we have our family run Art Gallery.
+My main job is still carpentry, which works well alongside my Photographic endeavours; this was very useful when refurbishing the old village hall in Boat of Garten where we have our family run Art Gallery.

 Opened in November 2014 and currently run by my wife Mairi and I. We have many Scottish based artists displaying their work here.
 We have exhibitions and workshops too.